kmsunmin/grass-flower-font/README.md

 2. When the font installation is complete, you can use the font.

 ## How to use pulkkot font for your website
-1. After downloading the font file on your computer, upload the font files (ex: .woff, .woff2) in this repository to your website.
+1. After downloading the font file on your computer, upload the font files (ex: .woff, .woff2, stylesheet.css) in this repository to your website.
-2. Open `stylesheet.css` file for your website that has the following code:
+2. Open `stylesheet.css` file that has the following code:
    ```css
    @font-face {
        font-family: 'pulkkot';